enuesaa/difii/README.md

 # difii
-A CLI tool to diff 2 directories.
+A CLI tool to diff 2 folders.

 > **Note**
 > Work in progress.. `difii` is currently under development.